eulores/siyuan-brython-run/README.md

 Inside SiYuan, on a new line, insert the `brython-run` widget.
 Once you click on the `Initialize` button, there will be a python code section with sample code created just above.
 Also, the label on the button now changes to `Run Python code`.

+## Details

 The label of the button and the link to the code section are stored as custom attributes attached to the widget block.

+`codeID` and `widgetID` are now available to the executing code.
+* `codeID` is the SiYuan ID pointing to the Python code block.
+* `widgetID` is the SiYuan ID pointing to the block containing this widget instance.

 ## Screenshot